Asferrasool/dropr/README.md

 The app uses in-memory storage by default for development.
 To use PostgreSQL:

 1. Install PostgreSQL locally
-2. Create a database named `deliverpak`
+2. Create a database named `dropr`
 3. Update the `DATABASE_URL` in your `.env` file
 4. Run migrations: `npm run db:migrate`